This post may contain affiliate links.

-Eventually your child will get worn down and will stay in bed.
+Eventually, your child will get worn down and will stay in bed.
 Once you think he’s asleep, quietly move a few feet from the bed.
 After ten or fifteen minutes, if he still hasn’t gotten out of bed, move a few more feet away.
 If he gets up, put him back in bed and start over sitting right by the bed, with your back to it.

-Eventually you’ll get to the door.
+At some point, you’ll get to the door.
 Quietly leave.
 If he gets out of bed, start the process over.
 I know that sounds frustrating, but every time I did this it was only the first night that was bad.
 Like I said, your child is testing you.
 Don’t fail the test!

-By the second night things should be easier.
+By the second night, things should be easier.
 Do the same method.
 Stay strong.
-Hopefully the method gets shorter each night, until you can drop it altogether.
+Hopefully, the method gets shorter each night, until you can drop it altogether.
 Just remember, the key is to give your child absolutely no reward for getting up.

 If your child goes to sleep well but has problems in the middle of the night, this method works for that too.
 Let them know at bedtime that if they get out of bed in the middle of the night, you’re going to put them back in bed and that will be that.
-You can leave and let them fall asleep, and then start the method when they get out of bed in the middle of the night.
+You can leave and let them fall asleep, and then start the method if they get out of bed in the middle of the night.

 Method Two: How To Keep Pre-K/Kindergarteners In Bed At Bedtime

 Once our kids were in pre-K we thought we were done with sleep problems.
-But really, I think the start of “real” school probably prompted the sleep problems.
+But really, I think the start of “real” school probably prompted the next round of sleep problems.
 Growth spurts, changes at home, new routines, there are so many things that can mess up a child’s sleep.
 But this method worked great when each kid had a sleeping backslide, and they were old enough that we could move on from the first method.
 Every child is different, but I’d say the sweet spot for this method is four to seven years old.
 Any older than that and I would just move to a straight punishment: stay in bed or this will happen – no more games, no more messing around.

 This is a method for kids who just won’t go to bed at bedtime.
 They pop out of bed, thinking it’s a game, sure that you’re having a party without them.
 Or maybe they’re used to sleeping with you and don’t like the idea of falling asleep alone.